St James' Church, Oldham: Exterior

 St James is constructed in ashlar stone with Welsh slate roofs.
 Its plan consists of a nave, north and south aisles, a shallow canted apse at the east end, a west tower, and vestries to the north and south of the tower.
 The tower has a west door with a two-light window above it, and clasping buttresses topped with gables.
 Over the second stage is a parapet with an integral surround for a clock face.
 Above this flying buttresses support an octagonal lantern that contains bell openings.
 The parapet is embattled.
 There is another doorway on the south side of the church.
 The aisles are of six bays, separated by buttresses, each bay containing a two-light window with Decorated cast iron tracery.
 The chancel also contains two-light windows.

 Interior

 Inside the church are galleries on three sides.
 The chancel screen with a rood loft date from the 1920s, and were built as a memorial to the First World War.
 There is a central ogee-headed arch, over which is a crucifix.
 At the sides of this are panels with inscriptions under statues of Saint George and Saint Michael.
 In the chancel are a canopied reredos and a sedilia.
 The stained glass includes windows by Shrigley and Hunt.

 Present day

 The Parish of St. James with St. Ambrose Oldham is part of the Archdeaconry of Rochdale in the Diocese of Manchester.

 St James' Church is part of the Anglo-Catholic tradition of the Church of England.
-As the parish rejects the ordination of women, it is a member of Forward in Faith and receives alternative episcopal oversight for the Bishop of Beverley (currently Stephen Race).
+As the parish rejects the ordination of women, it is a member of Forward in Faith and receives alternative episcopal oversight from the Bishop of Beverley (currently Stephen Race).